-Carrie Pogorelc is marketing and publishing associate for Stanford Social Innovation Review.
+Carrie Pogorelc is advertising, events, and circulation manager for Stanford Social Innovation Review.
 Before joining SSIR, she was a volunteer services assistant at The Tech Museum in San Jose, where she coordinated more than 400 volunteers to help operate the museum daily and launched the successful Summer Volunteer Program in 2008.
 Carrie earned a bachelor's degree in Marketing, cum laude, from Santa Clara University (SCU), where she was an NCAA Division 1 student-athlete and a volunteer English teacher for Spanish-speaking campus workers.
-Carrie is an active volunteer for SCU: She is an eight-year veteran of the New Student Calling program; a volunteer for Alumni for Others; and is active in other alumni events.
+Carrie is an active volunteer for SCU: She is an nine-year veteran of the New Student Welcome program; a volunteer for Alumni for Others; and is active in other alumni events.

 Devin Briski is publishing assistant for Stanford Social Innovation Review.
 Before joining SSIR, she worked with Professor Johan Swinnen at the University of Leuven, Belgium to draft a popular read version of his scholarly work, The Economics of Beer (Oxford University Press, 2008).
 Devin earned a bachelor’s degree in sociology from Columbia University, where she worked as writer and editor for Columbia Daily Spectator.
 She served as managing editor of weekly campus arts and features tabloid The Eye, in addition to interning at Eater: New York and Details magazine.
 Devin also worked several summers as content development intern for Rural Education Action Project at Stanford University’s Freeman Spogli Institute for International Studies.
 She lives in San Francisco, Calif. with her cat Bruce.

 Art Direction and Design, Print Edition